- Carrion plant

 Mechanism of Action

-In another study, pregnane glycosides specifically suppressed steroidogenesis by strongly inhibiting 11β-hydroxylase and steroid 17-alpha-monooxygenase, and weak inhibition of cytochrome P450 side chain cleavage enzyme and 21 Beta-hydroxylase (9).
+In another study, pregnane glycosides specifically suppressed steroidogenesis by strongly inhibiting 11β-hydroxylase and steroid 17-alpha-monooxygenase, and weakly inhibiting cytochrome P450 side chain cleavage enzyme and 21 Beta-hydroxylase (9).